wheelofheaven/wheelofheaven.io/content/en/resources/escaping-from-eden/index.md

 ---
-title: "Escaping from Eden (2020)"
+title: "Escaping from Eden"
 description: "Paul Anthony Wallis — Escaping from Eden: Does Genesis teach that the human race was created by God or engineered by ETs?
 (2020)"
-lead: "Paul Anthony Wallis — Escaping from Eden: Does Genesis teach that the human race was created by God or engineered by ETs?
-(2020)"
+lead: "Paul Anthony Wallis (2020)"
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false